Police Officer Candidates

 Conditional Job Offer

-You are encouraged to view current employment vacancies and submit an on-line application at jobs.unt.edu.
+You are encouraged to view current employment vacancies and submit an on-line application at jobs.untsystem.edu.
 In order to be considered for employment, you must first submit an on-line application.

-After completing the on-line application, police officer and dispatch applicants will be required to complete the Application Supplement found on this page and turn that application supplement in to the police department.
-Please note, if you apply for a position that requires the application supplement to be completed, you have seven days to complete and turn in that application supplement.
+After completing the on-line application, police officer and dispatcher applicants are required to complete the Application Supplement found on this page and turn that application supplement in to the police department.
+Please note, your application will not be considered until both the on-line application and the application supplement have been completed.

 Applicants may then be asked to complete a Personal History Statement.
 If selected to complete a Personal History Statement, you will be contacted by the department and provided instructions.

 All qualified applicants will be given consideration and notified by phone if they have been selected to participate in an oral interview board.
 The oral interview board will pertain to your background, Personal History Statement, and job requirements.
 Based on these findings, the board will then consider your application for a formal background investigation.

 Upon favorable recommendation from the board, your application will be assigned to a background investigator.
 The investigator will conduct a thorough background investigation to verify your qualifying credentials, review any criminal record, and verify personal references.
 Background investigations will be reviewed and forwarded to the Chief of Police for recommendation for a final interview.